 Are you ready to take your piano learning to the next level?

 I am developing an online video course for adults who want to teach themselves piano.
-This course is based on mindfulness, and is a new, unconventional approach.
+This course is based on mindfulness and is a new, unconventional approach.
 If you are interested in joining the beta program, click on the button below.

-Basics of Piano Technique
+Piano Technique Basics

 “Piano technique” is a tricky concept to define.
 It could refer to: